 Reducing the risks:

 - A pregnant woman should not clean out litter trays but have another family member do so.
-Feces should be removed as quickly as possible and litter trays thoroughly emptied and disinfected at least once a week.
+Remove feces as quickly as possible and litter trays thoroughly emptied and disinfected at least once a week.

 - Don’t allow your cat to go outdoors and hunt.